AntiCope/anticope.ml/pages/Incompatibilities.md

 # Incompatibilities

-Meteor is a fabric mod, and like any other fabric mod, it can have incompatibilities.
+Meteor Client is a fabric mod, and like any other fabric mod, it can have incompatibilities.
 Here are some of the mods known to be incompatible or cause issues with Meteor.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->